What are Fats, Oils & Grease (FOG)?

 - Wipe pots and dishes with a used paper towel or napkin to remove grease.

-- For larger amounts of FOG collect in an old can, jar or bottle and bring to the Household Hazardous Waste Facility for free recycling.
+- Collect cooking oil and fats in an old can, jar or bottle and bring to the Household Hazardous Waste Facility for free recycling.

 To reduce the harmful effects of FOG pollution year-round, incorporate disposal tips into everyday cooking habits.